-

 Thoracic surgery, respiratory system and other:

-The examinations will be done in SofiaVet - Kanarche 6-B str., Sofia:
+The examinations will are done in

 You can book an examination appointment here.